thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 This project uses a custom _fabric.ld_ server setup and loads the two datasets discussed above during startup (see [ws-ldn-2.core](https://github.com/thi-ng/ws-ldn-2/blob/master/src/clj/ws_ldn_2/core.clj) namespace).
-Zach Tellman’s [Aleph](https://aleph.io) is used as the default underlying HTTP server for the _fabric.ld_ module, since it provides a nice mechanism for deferred response handling, which can be important when handling long, complex queries.
-We also injected a server route to handle the [structural visualization](https://github.com/thi-ng/fabric/blob/master/fabric-facts/src/viz.org) of a user’s query sent from the browser-based query editor.
+Zach Tellman's [Aleph](https://aleph.io) is used as the default underlying HTTP server for the _fabric.ld_ module, since it provides a nice mechanism for deferred response handling, which can be important when handling long, complex queries.
+We also injected a server route to handle the [structural visualization](https://github.com/thi-ng/fabric/blob/master/fabric-facts/src/viz.org) of a user's query sent from the browser-based query editor.
 This handler shells out to [Graphviz](http://graphviz.org), which needs to be installed and on the system path.
 To install on OSX: `brew install graphviz`